arroygit/website_trial/_pages/openings.md

 **Fascinated by quantum physics and possess strong engineering skills?**

 Currently, we are expanding our group and are looking for passionate and talented graduate students and postdoctoral scholars to join our group.
-If you are interested in pushing the frontiers of atom-based quantum technologies, integrated photonics, and microsystems, please contact
+If you are interested in pushing the frontiers of atom-based quantum technologies, integrated photonics, and microsystems, please contact [email](mailto:arroy@iisc.ac.in).

 ### Applications for PhD positions